reillytilbury/coppafish/docs/basic_usage.md

 ### ND2

 ND2 files index tiles differently to coppafish.
-The difference is illustrated below on a 3x2 grid.
+The difference is illustrated below on a 2x3 grid.

 <figure markdown="span">
   ![Image title](images/coppafish_and_nd2_tile_indices.png){ width="400" }
-  <figcaption>Gene calling on a tile.</figcaption>
+  <figcaption>How six tiles are indexed.</figcaption>
 </figure>